MSUSAzureAccelerators/ADX-IoT-Analytics-Accelerator/README.md

 - deploy.sh: script to deploy the solution - the only one you need to run
 - main.bicep: main Bicep deployment file - it includes all the other Bicep deployment files (modules)
 - patientmonitoring.parameters.json: parameters file used to customize the deployment
-- README.md: This README file
+- README.md: this README file

 ## License
 Copyright (c) Microsoft Corporation